Table of Contents

 Share user-generated content on Instagram

 For instance, a Star Wars fan and lightsaber sound font artist Kiennen Schade (KSith Saber Fonts) almost never has to come up with content to promote his products.
-Instead, he relies on positive reviews left under his Instagram posts.
+Instead, he relies on positive reviews left under his social media posts.

 Here’s another example:

-Jack Cronin (ProdbyJack) has never actually had to pay for advertising thanks to posting positive reviews of his products and user-generated content.
+Jack Cronin (ProdbyJack) has never actually had to pay for advertising thanks to posting positive reviews of his products and user-generated content on social media.

 Add “beats for artists like…” to your YouTube video name